wp-plugins/photoswipe-for-nextgen-gallery/readme.txt

 No, sorry.
 But you can edit the ngg-photoswipe.js file to achieve what you want.

+= When will be my favorite viewer also adapted to use Photoswipe when using a mobile browser? =

+When it's done.

 == Screenshots ==

 1. Plugin options - Choose when Photoswipe should be applied.